 Prevents development of shared modules that can be used for eCQM calculation and CDS artifact evaluation

-As mentioned earlier, CDS artifacts use the Virtual Medical Record (vMR) as the data model, and eCQMs currently use QDM as their fact model.
+Many of the current CDS standards in HL7 use the Virtual Medical Record (vMR) as the clinical data model, while eCQM standards currently use QDM as their clinical data model.

-The vMR logical model is an HL7 logical model; HL7 is currently in the process of publishing release 2.
+The vMR is an HL7 logical model; release 2 was published in early 2014.
 The logical model is defined in terms of UML class diagrams.
 The model draws concepts from the HL7 Clinical Statements model and uses a simplification of the HL7 version 3 datatypes release 2.
 Similar to the latter model, at the core of the vMR is a class known as ClinicalStatement.
-Concrete classes such as ProcedureEvent are derived from this abstract class. vMR also includes classes that modeli proposals for actions.
+Concrete classes such as ProcedureEvent are derived from this abstract class. vMR also includes classes that model proposals for actions.
 These “proposal” classes support the output from CDS systems such as recommendations from a rule, or items in an order set.

 QDM defines the model in terms of components and specifies how the components can be assembled into a data mapping expression.
 The components include: